Muzammil327/Muzammil327/README.md

 ###

 <p align="left">Welcome to my GitHub profile!
-I am a Frontend and Backend Developer with a passion for developing innovative and user-friendly web applications.
+I am a Full Stack Developer with a passion for developing innovative and user-friendly web applications.
 I love creating responsive and interactive web applications.
 With 2+ years of experience in Frontend and 1+ year of experience in Backend, I have honed my skills in JavaScript, React, Next.js, Node.js and MongoDB.

 In my free time, I enjoy exploring new technologies.
 I am always looking for new challenges and opportunities to grow as a developer, and I am excited to see what the future holds.</p>